bingson/WinGolems/Readme.md

-<h1> WinGolems </h1>

 A good computer interface makes it easier to complete frequent tasks and automate redundant processes, saving both time and mental resources.
-A truly transformative interface is one that goes beyond automation by making it possible to solve problems that would be impossible to tackle otherwise.
+A truly transformative interface is one that goes beyond automation by giving user the ability to solve problems that would be impossible to tackle otherwise.
 Because mastering an interface requires internalizing its component objects and operations, interface designers have the ability to introduce new elements of cognition and modes of thought.

 WinGolems embodies a collection of AutoHotkey (AHK) modules and templates that I have written or adapted from others over the years to automate and augment how I interact with my computer.
 After going through a short tutorial below, new users will be able to start building their own interface layers by modifying sample code in the quick start template  (no prior Autohotkey knowledge is assumed).